Petros89/FDRNet/README.md

-# Gait Feedback Discovery and Correction Using Multivariate Time-Series Learning - FDRNet
+# Gait Feedback and Correction Generation Using Multivariate Signal Learning

 ## Description
 - Pytorh GPU implementation of the Project `Gait Feedback Discovery and Correction Using Multivariate Time-Series Learning`